AxionDrak/axiondrak.github.io/winhash-free.md

 ## Changelog
 * * *
-`v1.3`
+`v1.0.0`
 December 1, 2019
 * Added support for hashing for any file type.
 * Added support for hashing checks for any file types.

 ## Documentation
 * * *
-See _README_ for PSX/2 CNF Creator information.
+See _README_ for WinHash Free information.

 ## License
 * * *
 This project is released under the GNU license.
-If you redistribute the binary or source code of PSX/2 CNF Creator, please attach file _LICENSE_ with your products.
+If you redistribute the binary or source code of WinHash Free, please attach file _LICENSE_ with your products.
 Review _LICENSE_ file for further details.

 * * *